You will get a bill when you have filed your tax return. If you filed online you can view this:

 You will need to deduct any payments on account you made last year towards this year’s bill to work out what you owe.

-To check the payments on account you made last year
+To check the payments on account (external link)you made last year

 Paying your Bill

-You need to pay your Self Assessment tax bill by midnight on 31 January (following the tax year you are paying for) to avoid a penalty.
+You need to pay your Self Assessment tax bill (external link) by midnight on 31 January (following the tax year you are paying for) to avoid a penalty (external link).